arturogood17/hosts_updater/README.md

 This super simple script tries to update your host from a specific web page.
-It will extract the information from a web page and update your hosts from an specific line.
+It will extract the information from a web page and update your hosts from a specific line.

-1. Run Powershell as administrator:
+1. Run Powershell (try the most recent one) as administrator:

 2. Access the path where your script is with something similar to: cd C:\Users\<your user>\<folder where your .py is>
 2. Then run the script with: